 The most powerful leaders have well developed emotional intelligence.
 Emotional intelligence is not static.
 It can be deepened over time.
 This starts with self awareness, or being aware of your emotions.
 The muscle strengthens as you learn to make bolder decisions in light of that awareness.
 Your relationships deepen as you also become more aware of the emotions that others feel, and make more conscious choices about your actions in light of their feelings.
 This kind of emotional growth transforms careers.

 Authenticity is a quality of great leadership.
 Strong leaders are willing to speak their deeper truth because they’re emotionally intelligent.
 When you can be yourself at work, rather than a shell that you think others want you to be, your leadership shines brightly.
 Office politics are the antithesis of confidence and authenticity, and they’re a sign that leadership skills are lacking among the team.
 Over time, as leaders build strong foundations, authenticity becomes effortless.
+They begin to embody their powerful visions of the future.
 An overall feeling of freedom and joy increases in the workplace, and leaders thrive.

 More Effective Communication